AIRMap: AI-Generated Radio Maps for Wireless Digital Twins: Introduction

-\item \textbf{Fine-tuning}: We develop a novel calibration framework that leverages large-scale simulated ray-tracing data for pretraining, followed by fine-tuning with a small subset of real-world measurements.
-This approach effectively bridges the simulation-to-reality gap, enabling practical deployment with minimal measurement overhead while preserving model generalization and accuracy.
+\item \textbf{Fine-tuning}: We develop a calibration framework that leverages large-scale simulated ray-tracing data for pretraining, followed by fine-tuning with a small subset of real-world measurements.
+This approach reduces median prediction error from over 50\% to approximately 5\%, effectively bridging the simulation-to-reality gap with minimal measurement overhead while preserving model generalization and accuracy.

 \item \textbf{Real-Time Testbed Integration}: We demonstrate the first sub-10ms radio map generation in operational wireless testbeds (Colosseum and Sionna SYS), enabling true real-time digital twin applications with near-zero system-level performance error. \end{itemize}